4 Standards

 Yang schema mount is supported as defined in: RFC 8528: YANG Schema Mount .

-Enable by enable the CLICON_YANG_SCHEMA_MOUNT configuration option.
+Enable by the CLICON_YANG_SCHEMA_MOUNT configuration option.

 4.2 NETCONF